MediaCore currently supports caption files in the WebVTT, SRT, and DFXP formats.

-Caption files such as SRT and VTT provide a simple set of instructions, telling the video player to display text at a set timecode, for a specified duration.
+Caption files provide a simple set of instructions, telling the video player to display text at a set timecode, for a specified duration.
 You can create these files using a simple text editor, such as "TextEdit" for Mac.

 To create a VTT file from scratch follow the example below: